NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 </details>

 ### 4.3 VSC Build tasks
+Most of the build an launch task are pre-created for you, for example the Avalonia project has the following tasks:
-In the menu **'Terminal -> Run Tasks...'** You can find the build task for our project, which are defined in the settings file (see side note above).
+In the menu **'Terminal -> Run Tasks...'** You can find the build task for the Avalonia project, which are defined in the settings file (see side note above).
 The following are defined for our project:
 - Clean: All Build Output<br>
 - Debug: Build Configuration <br>
 - Debug: Restores NuGet Packages <br>